-Jira Query Language, or JQL, is a powerful way to search issues in Jira.
-While basic search provides high-level access to issues, advanced search uses JQL to create queries to form more complex questions.
-Developers, test engineers, project managers and even business users can use the advanced search with JQL to find the need-to-know information.
+Jira Query Language, or JQL, is a powerful way to search for issues in Jira.
+While basic search provides high-level access to issues, advanced search in Jira uses JQL to create queries to form more complex questions.
+Developers, test engineers, project managers, and even business users can use the advanced search with JQL to find the need-to-know information.

 JQL Cheat Sheet – Source: Atlassian